Attack time analysis in dynamic attack trees via integer linear programming: Introduction

-An attack tree is an hierarchical diagram that describes a system's vulnerabilities to an adversary's attacks.
-Attack trees have been used in many different scenarios, such as IoT insider threats \cite{Kammueller2016}, electronic voting \cite{Yasinisac2011}, and military information infrastructure \cite{Surdu2003}.
-Their popularity is owed to their simplicity on one hand, which allows for a wide range of applications, and their analizability on the other hand.
-Despite their name, attack trees are rooted directed acyclic graphs.
-Its root represents the adversary's goal, while the leaves represent basic attack steps (BASes) undertaken by the adversary.
+\textbf{(Dynamic) attack trees.} Attack trees (ATs) are a prominent methodology in security analysis.
+They facilitate security specialists in identifying, documenting, analyzing and prioritizing (cyber) risks.
+An AT is a hierarchical diagram that describes a system's vulnerabilities to an adversary's attacks.
+Despite their name, ATs are rooted directed acyclic graphs.
+Roots of ATs represent the adversary's goal, while the leaves represent basic attack steps (BAS) undertaken by the adversary.
 Each internal root is labeled with a gate, determining how its activation depends on that of its children.

-Standard attack trees (SATs, also called static attack trees) feature only $\mathtt{OR}$ and $\mathtt{AND}$ gates, but many extensions have been introduced to describe more elaborate attack scenarios \cite{Kordy2014}.
-One of the most prominent extensions are \emph{dynamic attack trees} (DATs) \cite{Jhawar2015}.
-DATs introduce a $\mathtt{SAND}$ (``sequential $\mathtt{AND}$'') gate, which is activated only when its children are activated sequentially.
+Standard ATs (SATs) feature only $\mathtt{OR}$ and $\mathtt{AND}$ gates, but many extensions have been introduced to describe more elaborate attack scenarios \cite{Kordy2014}.
+One of the most prominent extensions are \emph{dynamic ATs} (DATs) \cite{Jhawar2015}.
+DATs introduce a $\mathtt{SAND}$ (sequential $\mathtt{AND}$) gate, which is activated only when its children are activated sequentially in the correct order.
 By contrast, an $\mathtt{AND}$-node's children can be activated in parallel.
-An epic example is given in Figure \ref{fig:troy}.
+An example is given in Figure \ref{fig:troy}.

-\myparagraph{Quantitative analysis.} Quantitative analysis aims at computing {\em attack tree metrics}.
-Such metrics are key performance indicators that formalize how well a system performs in terms of security.
-These metrics are essential when comparing alternatives or making trade-offs.
-Many such metrics exist, such as the minimal cost, minimal required skill, or maximal damage of a successful attack.
-This paper focuses on the metric \emph{min time}: the minimal time the adversary needs to perform a successful attack, given the duration of the BASes.